Russian Imperial Union-Order: Support for Romanovs

 The order is part of the legitimist faction, which includes the Russian Orthodox Church, and supports the view that the monarch should be from the Romanov imperial family.
 That is in common with the nature of émigré organisations, which support the émigré family of Romanov descendants.
 Originally, the RIUO supported the claim of Grand Duke Kirill Vladimirovich of Russia as Russian tsar in exile and, after his death in 1938, the claim of his son Grand Duke Vladimir Kirillovich of Russia as head of the family.

 Today, the order supports the claim of Grand Duchess Maria Vladimirovna of Russia, the granddaughter of Grand Duke Kirill Vladimirovich, as the sole legitimate heir of the Russian monarchy.
 The head of the Imperial Family is seen as the current tsar.
 The order is also formally allied with the Order of Saint John of Jerusalem, Russian Grand Priory Association, the surviving Russian priory of the Knights of Malta.

 Return to Russia

 After the end of the Soviet Union, the organisation returned to Russia and opened up chapters there.
 The RIUO is member of the International Monarchist Conference.

-The order has pushed overseas for support of the Russian monarchy.
+The order has pushed overseas for support of the restoration of the Russian monarchy.